 So don’t yell at friends or family for being on the cellphone at the dinner table, it leads nowhere good.

-This is a part of Gwendolyn Brooks 1960 poem.
+This is an excerpt of a Gwendolyn Brooks 1960 poem.

 She became the poet Laureate of Illinois.

-I don’t know much about her, but the fly on the wall observation of old age is riveting.
+I have gradually learned more about her, but the fly on the wall observation of old age is riveting.

-The poem gives us a keyhole view of how our own essential humanity has us going through the motions of living for the sheer joy of it and the joy of the company of a close one long after our most productive time has passed.
+The poem gives us a keyhole view of how our own essential humanity has us going through the motions of living for the sheer joy of life and the company of a close one, long after our most productive time has passed.

 Peace be the Botendaddy